scottx611x/CSCI-S-40/Homework/Homework4.md

 #### 2.)
 **The following questions all relate to email.
 Answer each question in detail.**
 **a).
 Explain the structure of the envelope, the header and the body of an SMTP message.**
-- The envelope in this case is the encapsulation mechanism that allows email traffic to be sent between MTAs
+- The envelope in this case is the encapsulation mechanism that allows email traffic to be sent between MTAs (Mail transfer Agents)

 **b).
 Explain how MIME is used to send non-ASCII, binary data (such as images) as an attachment.**